pluralsight/guides-cms/docs/deployment.rst

         * Use the same service for other things later instead of just caching
 2. Add your addon
     * `heroku addons:create rediscloud:30 --app <app_name>`
+3. The application will automatically start caching if you used the redis cloud addon described above.
+You can use a different Redis caching add-on, but you'll need to change the setup of the caching layer in `cache.py` appropriately.
-3. See docs related to `using Python with redis on Heroku <https://devcenter.heroku.com/articles/rediscloud#using-redis-from-python>`_
+4. See docs related to `using Python with redis on Heroku <https://devcenter.heroku.com/articles/rediscloud#using-redis-from-python>`_

 Useful Heroku add-ons
 ---------------------